Azure/azure-batch-software-entitlement/README.md

 * A command line utility ([sestest](src/sestest)) is provided to assist with testing of the integration.
 This utility supports token generation and can emulate a software entitlement server for testing outside of the Batch environment.

+* A command line client ([sesclient](src/sesclient.native)) to demonstrate use of the software entitlement token and the [library code](src/Microsoft.Azure.Batch.SoftwareEntitlement.Client.Native).

 * Reference documentation on the [REST API](src/Microsoft.Azure.Batch.SoftwareEntitlement.Server), detailing the interaction between the library code used by the software application and the software entitlement server.

 * A [guide to compilation](docs/build-guide.md) for getting the supplied source ready for use.